-from abril 26, 2019 to mayo 14, 2019
+from April 26, 2019 to May 14, 2019

-The exhibition is composed of two installations.
-The first is entitled Datos Frios and consists of 20 drawings made on paper (tracing paper) with thread that show us an abstraction on the official data of the internal migratory movements of the Mexican population.
+The exhibition consists of two installations.
+The first is titled Cold Data and consists of 20 drawings made on paper (tracing paper) with thread, which show us an abstraction on the official data of the internal migratory movements of the Mexican population.
 The second installation, Trazos Migratorios (Migratory Traces), is made up of 24 pieces of cloth (called the back of an Indian in Mexico) embroidered by hand by 24 women who work as vendors in the streets of Mexico City.

 Gina Arizpe's work in recent years has been an immersion in urban dynamics to reveal those things that tend to remain invisible.
 This strategy consists of making visible the flaws in social structures.
 A couple of examples of this way of working are, on the one hand, the Social Bills project, in which Skid Row toured Los Angeles for a while in search of the dispossessed who sleep on the streets to generate exchanges.